 Customs and traditions differ from one part of Nepal to another.
-A conglomeration lies in capital city Kathmandu where cultures are blending to form a national identity.
+The capital city Kathmandu enjoys a rich tapestry of cultures blending to form a national identity.
 Kathmandu Valley has served as the country’s cultural metropolis since the unification of Nepal in the 18th Century.
 A prominent factor in a Nepali’s everyday life is religion.